Quercus velutina: Habitat and distribution

 Black oak is found in all the coastal states from Maine to Texas, inland as far as Michigan, Ontario, Minnesota, Nebraska, Kansas, Oklahoma, and eastern Texas.

 It grows on all aspects and slope positions.
 It grows best in coves and on middle and lower slopes with northerly and easterly aspects.
 It is found at elevations up to 1200 m in the southern Appalachians.
 In southern New England, black oak grows on cool, moist soils.
 Elsewhere it occurs on warm, moist soils.

 The most widespread soils on which black oak grows are the udalfs and udolls.
 These soils are derived from glacial materials, sandstones, shales, and limestone and range from heavy clays to loamy sands with some having a high content of rock or chert fragments.
 Black oak grows best on well drained, silty clay to loam soils.

 The most important factors determining site quality for black oak are the thickness and texture of the A horizon, texture of the B horizon, aspect, and slope position.
 Other factors may be important in localized areas.
 For example, in northwestern West Virginia increasing precipitation to 1120 mm resulted in increased site quality; more than 1120 mm had no further effect.
 In southern Indiana, decreasing site quality was associated with increasing slope steepness.

 Near the limits of its range, topographic factors may restrict its distribution.
 At the western limits black oak is often found only on north and east aspects where moisture conditions are most favorable.
 In southern Minnesota and Wisconsin it is usually found only on ridge tops and the lower two-thirds of south- and west-facing slopes.

+Black oaks are a characteristic species of some types of oak savannas in the United States and Canada due to their fire tolerance.